 Osgood-Schlatter disease is caused by repeated tension or stress on the upper part of the shinbone during its growth spurts.

-The doctor will ask about your symptoms, medical history, and physical activity, and examine your knee.
+The doctor will ask about your symptoms, medical history, and physical activity.
+An examination of your knee will be done.
 Diagnosis is based on the symptoms.
 In some cases, you may have an x-ray or an ultrasound of the knee.

-Osgood-Schlatter disease may go away once the bones and tendons have finished growing.
+Osgood-Schlatter disease may go away when the bones and tendons have finished growing.
 The bump may be permanent.

 Treatment may include: